 Phase I Site Assessment is the detailed report you need

-Our environmental professionals look for evidence of contamination from sources such as leaking storage tanks, chemical spills, dumping, and construction materials.
-Substances that we look for evidence of include petroleum products, lead, and asbestos.
+Our environmental professionals look for evidence of contamination.
+For instance, sources such as leaking storage tanks, chemical spills, dumping, and construction materials.
+As a result, substances that we look for evidence of include petroleum products, lead, and asbestos.

 However, physical examination of the property and adjoining properties is only part of the process.
-Our experts pore over historical records, conduct governmental and proprietary database searches, examine aerial photographs and topographical maps, and review any other available sources of information about the property.
+Most importantly, our experts pore over historical records, conduct governmental and proprietary database searches, examine aerial photographs and topographical maps, and review any other available sources of information about the property.

 The Next Phase in Due Diligence Reporting